 Prior to joining MBARI, I was a postdoc with Nina Overgaard Therkildsen and Pete McIntyre at Cornell University applying DNA metabarcoding to identify which of the oceans’ wild fish stocks are sources for aquaculture feeds.

-I finished my PhD in Ocean Sciences at the University of California, Santa Cruz in March 2019.
+I completed my PhD in Ocean Sciences at the University of California, Santa Cruz in March 2019.

-Feel free to contact me with questions or if you need access to publication PDFs.
+Feel free to contact me with questions or if you need access to PDFs.